-Thousands of Albanian protesters call for govt to step down
+Albanian anti-govt protesters try to storm parliament

-TIRANA, Albania (AP) — Albanian opposition supporters are holding a protest against the government which they accuse of being corrupt and linked to organized crime.
+TIRANA, Albania (AP) — Albanian opposition supporters clashed with police while trying to storm the parliament building Saturday to protest the government, which they accuse of being corrupt and linked to organized crime.

-Thousands of supporters of the center-right Democratic Party-led opposition have gathered on Saturday in front of Socialist Prime Minister Edi Rama’s office to demand his resignation.
+Thousands of supporters of the center-right Democratic Party-led opposition gathered on the capital’s main boulevard in front of Socialist Prime Minister Edi Rama’s office to demand his resignation.
+Rama later called the protest “immature” and said it does not help Albania’s progress toward European Union membership.

-The opposition, whose lawmakers have relinquished their seats in parliament, declines to dialogue with Rama, asking for a transitory Cabinet without him to prepare early elections.

-The United States and European Union have warned the opposition against using or inciting violence and to sit down for talks.
+Protesters, led by Democratic leader Lulzim Basha, then walked to the parliament building and tried to break through police lines while throwing smoke bombs and other objects.
+Police dispersed them with tear gas and water cannons.

 Most Read Nation & World Stories